Why The Emphasis On Cross-Pollination?

 God deposits a cache of spiritual treasure in each community.

-Rather than dig deeply into this treasure trove, we have become accustomed to sourcing our “spiritual supplies” from a small number of Christian celebrities.
+Rather than digging deeply into this treasure trove for spiritual resources, we have become accustomed to sourcing our spiritual supplies from a small number of Christian celebrities.

-We borrowed this practice of listening to celebrities from the world around us, yet we are called to be a distinctive community that marches to a different drum.
-Like the Hebrews our charge as believers is to function in an entirely different way than surrounding cultures.
+We borrowed this practice from the 'world' around us, yet we are called to be a distinctive community that marches to a different drum.
+Like the Hebrews, our charge is to function in an entirely different way than the surrounding cultures.